Pappulab/localCIDER/README.md

 SeqObj.save_zscoresAndPlots(num_scrambles=100000, random_seed=None)
 ```

 An interface for setting a random seed is provided for reproducibility.
-As analysis proceeds, a report will be printed to the user in the command-line or Jupyter notebook.
+If no random seed is provided, one will be chosen and reported to the user.
+As analysis proceeds, the progress will be printed to the user in the command-line or Jupyter notebook.
 Upon completion, the generated plots (PNGs) as well as a zip file containing TSVs of the parameters as well as matrix representations of the plots will be exported.

 The function `save_zscoresAndPlots` encapsulates several methods from the [Nardini package](https://github.com/mshinn23/nardini) into a user-friendly entry point for subsequent analysis.
 A complementary shell-interface (`nardini`) is also made available when the Nardini package is installed which can be paired with this method.
-To learn more, run `nardini -h` from the command-line or visit the Github repository for Nardini for more details.
+To learn more, run `nardini -h` from the command-line or visit the Github repository for [Nardini](https://github.com/mshinn23/nardini#command-line-usage) for more details.

 In addition to `save_zscoresAndPlots`, LocalCIDER also integrates a couple other [Nardini-based](https://github.com/mshinn23/nardini) methods.
 All three methods are detailed below: